-Our bodies are made up of over 600 muscles, so strengthening them is a great way to show your body some love!
+Our bodies are made up of over 600 muscles, and strengthening them is a great way to show your body some love!

 Strength training is any exercise that uses weights (dumbbells or barbells), resistance (bands, cables, water bottles etc.), or any body weight training (push ups, pull ups, squats, etc.) that creates resistance against gravity.